-Greenpeace has warned of “surprisingly high” levels of arsenic and mercury in the red sludge that burst out of a metals plant reservoir in Hungary, killing six people and devastating the surrounding area.
+But the environmental group Greenpeace warned of “surprisingly high” levels of arsenic and mercury in the red sludge spewed from an alumina plant.

 Environmental activists said samples taken on Tuesday in Kolontar, the worst-hit village in western Hungary, showed 110mg of arsenic, 1.3mg of mercury per kg of dry matter and 660mg of chrome per kg.

-The figures could roughly be translated as 50 tonnes of arsenic, 300 tonnes of chrome and 500kg of mercury set free by the spill, Greenpeace officials said.
+The figures could roughly be translated as 50 tonnes of arsenic, 300 tonnes of chrome and 500kg of mercury set free by the spill, Greenpeace officials said on Friday.

-“This contamination poses a long term risk to both the water base and the [surrounding] ecosystem,” the group said in a statement on Friday.
+“This contamination poses a long term risk to both the water base and the [surrounding] ecosystem,” the group said in a statement.